SukanyaVee/DevMountain-daily-project/README.md

 +Afternoon projects are forked from DevMountain and completed over a few hours as standalone exercises

-+Toy Problems are time-based speed exercises to test Javascript knowledge/familiarity.
++Toy Problems are time-based exercises to test Javascript knowledge/familiarity.
 They are modeled off Codewars and go up to Kata 4.